alexch/codelikethis/public/lessons/db/overview.md

 BLOB stands for "Binary Large Object" but it is also a good metaphor.

 A BLOB is *any piece of data* that the database treats like a blob -- it does not look inside it, doesn't know its value, can't sort based on it, allows it to be arbitrarily small or large, etc.

 Example: an profile picture image file

 Storing BLOBs is often very convenient, and is useful for prototyping or for apps with low-to-middling performance requirements.

-But in high-performance web applications, it's often a better idea to store media files in a CDN like Amazon S3; in your database, instead of a blob, store a URL pointing to that file in the CDN.
+But in high-performance web applications, it's often a better idea to store media files in a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) like Amazon S3; in your database, instead of a blob, store a URL or id pointing to that file in the CDN.

 # Join